jovotech/jovo-framework/docs/basic-concepts/model/platforms/README.md

 #### skill.json

 `skill.json` contains the publication and configuration information of your Skill.
 This can be either updated manually or in the Amazon Developer Portal (and then imported with the [`jovo get`](../../../tools/cli/get.md '../cli/get') command).
-If you have v2 of the `ASK CLI` installed, the file's is `alexaSkill/skill-package/`, else it's located inside `alexaSkill/`.
+If you have v2 of the `ASK CLI` installed, the file's location is `alexaSkill/skill-package/`, else it's located inside `alexaSkill/`.

 ```javascript
 {